 Administered by the Delaware Sustainable Energy Utility (SEU).
 Provides rebates up to $6,000 for solar installations for non-profits, faith organizations, and community entities.
 Covers both rooftop and ground-mounted systems.
 Applications accepted on a rolling basis.
 Works alongside the LMI Pilot Program and federal incentives for maximum combined value.

 Rebates Up to $6,000 — Rolling ApplicationsDelaware’s landmark subsidy program for organizations serving low- and moderate-income communities.
-Covers 70% of total solar array costs for qualifying organizations.
+Covers 70% to 100% of total solar array costs for qualifying organizations.
 Targets community centers, food banks, faith organizations, affordable housing adjacent orgs, and 501(c)(3)s serving LMI populations.
-Combined with the $6,000 Green Energy rebate and 30% Section 48E, net cost approaches zero.
+Combined with the $6,000 Green Energy rebate and 30% Section 48E, qualifying organizations pay little to nothing out of pocket.

 Every active program, benefit, eligibility requirement, and timeline in one table.